Tricia Crisafulli

 TallGrass Writers Guild will resume providing these performance opportunities once it is safe to do so:

-Themed Readings — FREE programs a year by TallGrass members at Book Cellar, 4736 N. Lincoln Ave, Chicago;
+Themed Readings — Two to four FREE programs a year by TallGrass members at Book Cellar, 4736 N. Lincoln Ave, Chicago;

 Special Programs — Include February's Black History Month, April's National Poetry Month, June's National